beego/beego-doc/docs/en-US/developing/qa/failed_to_start_web_server.md

 ---
-title: hy did the web server fail to start?
+title: Why did the web server fail to start?
 lang: en-US
 ---

-## hy did the web server fail to start?
+## Why did the web server fail to start?

 The reasons for web server startup can be varied.
 Generally speaking, it fails because there is a problem with the local environment. web server startup failure generally consists of two parts.